Loóna

 Loóna is a mobile app designed for relaxation and sleep.
-Created in 2019, the app is available globally on iOS and Android.
+Created in 2019, the app is available globally on iOS, macOS, iPadOS and Android.

 The developer of the app is Loona Inc. (U.S.).
 Loóna was awarded the title of "Best App" in the U.S. by Google Play’s Best of 2020 Awards and won the 2021 Apple Design Award in the Visuals and Graphics category.

 History

 Loóna was developed by the team behind the AR face-swap app MSQRD that was acquired by Facebook in 2016.

 In 2019, after spending one year working for Facebook, Andrew Yanchurevich and Dmitry Doryn launched a new project—Loóna.
 Subsequently, Sergey Gonchar and Eugene Nevgen also left Facebook to join the venture.

 Loóna was imagined as an app to induce relaxation and aid in the preparation for sleep.
 Initially, the app was created as a 3D coloring activity incorporating soothing music.
 Later, the inspiration for adding interactive storytelling emerged when Andrew Yanchurevich, who was reading bedtime stories to his three-year-old son on a nightly basis, noticed that he was becoming drowsy himself.
 The team went on to create tales describing what was happening in detailed dioramas to fully immerse users in the coloring process—catalyzing the concept of ‘sleepscapes’.
 Sleepscapes are immersive episodes that bundle music, storytelling, and coloring.

 Loóna’s soft launch on iOS happened in May 2019, and on Android in June 2020.

 Loóna investors include Elefund, Hoxton Ventures, and Natalia Vodianova, a supermodel and philanthropist.

 The app is currently available in the English and Russian languages.